VincentPuget/vigenere/README.md

 ## Use
 Select encrypt or decrypt mode.
 Set a key of encryption.
-type the text to be encrypted
+Type the text to be encrypted

 ## Design
 Designed by Aurélien HERVÉ